abhishek0988/abhishek0988.github.io/README.md

 2) In the root directory, run the following to run the Jekyll server and have it watch for changes.

     $ bundle exec jekyll serve

+3) In the source branch, run the following to publish the generated site to the master branch.

+    $ rake publish